Reeska/waveplayer/README.md

 ## Downloads

-Bower install is available :
+Installation with Bower is available :

 ```
 bower install waveplayer